souzajvp/souzajvp/README.md

 In addition to my thesis, I am venturing more into data science working with global health at the Global Emergency Medicine Innovation & Implementation Research Lab (Duke University).

-Where to find my scentific work:<br>
+Where to find my scientific work:<br>
 [![ResearchGate Badge](https://img.shields.io/badge/Research-Gate-9cf)](https://www.researchgate.net/profile/Joao-Souza-16)

 I also publish small articles about the interface of datascience, health and scientific research at: <br>